Using Dynamic Search Ads

 - Capture additional traffic.
 Dynamic Search Ads can help you gain additional traffic and sales by promoting your business to more customers than you can reach with a keyword-targeted campaign.

-Instead of keywords, we use content from your website domain to target your ads to searches.
-To do so, we use Google's organic search index of your website to determine which searches might be relevant to the products and services offered on your website.
-This means we don't crawl your website separately.
-You tell us whether all pages or just specific sections should be used to target your ads by creating dynamic ad targets.
+You can choose whether all pages or just specific sections should be used to target your ads by creating dynamic ad targets.
 Dynamic ad targets can be your whole website or specific sections, such as the following:

 - Pages belonging to specific categories